emeric-martineau/d-sh/DOCUMENTATION.md

-Dockerfile.base           : Base image for all application Dockerfile.from-deb-file  : Use to build image of application if file is a *.deb Dockerfile.from-package   : Use to build image of application if file is a package in linux distribution
+Dockerfile.base           : Base image for all application Dockerfile.from-deb-file  : Use to build image of application if file is a *.deb Dockerfile.from-package   : Use to build image of application if file is a package in linux distribution Dockerfile.from-tgz-file  : Use to build image of application if file is a *.tar.gz, *.tgz, *.tar.bz2, *.tar.xz
 ```

 ### Add tests